 Refer to our Refunds and Transfer Policy for more details.

-At Levi’s GranFondo, safety must reign supreme.
-We need to know that everyone is operating at the same level of visibility and maneuverability as a pack of thousands move forward at speed, shoulder-to-shoulder with each other.
-Velomobiles, trikes, and non-two-wheeled recumbents represent a departure from this standard and for this reason, we can’t allow them.
-Mountain bikes and two-wheeled recumbents are generally not a problem.
+While mountain bikes and two-wheeled recumbents are generally not a problem, velomobiles, trikes, and non-two-wheeled recumbents represent a departure from this standard and for this reason, we do not allow them.
 Anything outside of what we’ve mentioned here is strictly not allowed.
 We need everyone at their best, both in the way they operate their own bikes and in the way they interact with other cyclists.

 Non-standard wheel sizes also present a big risk as these roads are, at times, chock-full of cracks or potholes and anything smaller than what we’ve normally planned for can present a risk to you and those around you.
 Potholes and irregularities introduced by Sonoma County’s dynamic, earthquake-prone (i.e. mobile) landscape have a much easier time taking down somebody with smaller wheels.
 Be aware of this.

 For recreational cyclists, this is your chance to ride with some giants along a route long celebrated for its intensity and beauty.
 While the way is long and steep, there is fixed and roving support, including repairs, food, and water.
 If you’ve long wanted to roll along the elegant coastal hills of Sonoma County, you won’t get a better chance than this.

+Yes.
 We want you to be totally satisfied.